bkojusner/bkojusner/README.md

-Security Researcher and recent graduate with an M.S. in Computer Science from the University of Florida.
+Security Researcher ([@Google](https://www.google.com) + [@Mandiant](https://www.mandiant.com)) with an M.S. in Computer Science from the University of Florida

-🔬 I love Reverse Engineering and Vulnerability Research
+🔬 I love Malware Reverse Engineering and Vulnerability Research
 💬 I document much of what I do here, but you can always feel free to reach me at bkojusner@ufl.edu
 🖥️ You can read articles on miscellaneous security topics that interest me at my site [Blas.me](https://www.blas.me)